Clare Torry

-Clare H. Torry (born 29 November 1947) is an English singer and songwriter best known for performing on Pink Floyd's 1973 song "The Great Gig in the Sky", featured on their album The Dark Side of the Moon.
-In 2012, readers of Rolling Stone ranked it the second best vocal performance in rock history.
+Clare H. Torry (born 29 November 1947) is an English singer and songwriter known for her improvised singing in "The Great Gig in the Sky" (1973) by Pink Floyd, which Rolling Stone readers ranked as the second best vocal performance in rock history, behind Queen's Bohemian Rhapsody.
+Torry was initially paid a flat rate of £30 and denied songwriting royalties, but received joint credits for the song with keyboardist Richard Wright in 2005.

 Early life

-Clare Torry was born in November 1947 in Marylebone, London, to Geoffrey Napier Torry (1916–1979), who combined careers as lieutenant-commander in the Fleet Air Arm and flight lieutenant in the Royal Air Force, and his wife Dorothy W. Singer (1916–2017), who was secretary to six BBC directors-general.
+Clare H. Torry was born on 29 November 1947 in Marylebone, London, to Geoffrey Napier Torry (1916–1979), who combined careers as lieutenant-commander in the Fleet Air Arm and flight lieutenant in the Royal Air Force, and his wife Dorothy W. Singer (1916–2017), who was secretary to six BBC directors-general.

 Career

 In the 1960s Torry began a career as a singer, mostly performing covers of popular songs, which included session work at Abbey Road Studios.
 She later worked as a staff songwriter for EMI.